TMI newsletter 20 – Five tips to improve your threat models

 What makes a threat model great

-Many know what a Threat Model is; some have already done a few of them, but few understand what makes a Threat Model great.
-The problem is that Threat Modeling is a complex process based on a few deceivably easy steps.
+Many know what a Threat Model is; some have already done some, but few understand what makes a Threat Model great.
+The problem is that threat modeling is a complex process that is based on a few deceivably easy steps.
 One of the best descriptions of those steps is summarized within the Threat Modeling Manifesto with Adam Shostack’s four questions model:

 1. What are we working on?